MistAEGIS/Training-Data-Compressor/README.md

 ## Motive
 Training data can take up alot of space, especially if your data depends on Word and PDF files.
+If you only need the raw text from these documents to train and not the styling/markup, you can preprocess your documents.
-By preprocessing these files through compression and text extraction, you can solve this issue.
+By preprocessing these files through compression and text extraction, you can save alot of space.

 ## Formats that can be extracted and compressed
 This module uses [textract](https://github.com/dbashford/textract) under the hood, and therefore can only compress files that textract supports.